-READING BASICS (Y) #0806 PREREQUISITE: SCHOOL EDHS ORHS PHS UMHS IHS Virtual Academy GRADES 9-12 CREDIT 5 units per semester This course meets elective credit only and may be repeated.
+READING BASICS (Y)

+PREREQUISITE: SCHOOL EDHS ORHS PHS UMHS IHS PCA GRADES 9-12 CREDIT 5 units per semester

 This reading course will emphasize the development of decoding strategies, fluency, and comprehension.
 Students will be provided with the basic support of comprehension strategies as needed to understand a variety of reading materials.
 These skills will support students to be more active, strategic readers and will promote learning in all subject areas as well as reading for pleasure and in practical situations.
 Attitudes about reading will be addressed and students will be encouraged to develop positive concepts of themselves as readers.